aylestoneallotments/www.aylestoneallotments.co.uk/index.md

 ---
 layout: hero
 title: Welcome to Aylestone Allotments
-"hero-copy": Aylestone Allotments and Leisure Gardeners Society (AALGS) is one of the oldest allotment societies in Leicester.
+hero-copy: Aylestone Allotments and Leisure Gardeners Society (AALGS) is one of the oldest allotment societies in Leicester.
+hero-image-url: "/website/img/logo.svg"
 published: true
 ---